 BOLD signal shows initial dip and then a more prolonged ‘positive’ signal (adapted from Kesavadas and Thomas, 2008)

 It’s important to note that the signal itself is not neuronal activity but rather symptomatic of it.
 An encouraging set of results by Logothetis et al had shown that this assumption need not rely on pure faith: the authors presented a strong correlation between direct electrophysiological activity and fMRI.
 So we can safely assume that the BOLD signal is a good proxy for neuronal activity although the exact nature of its source remains a hot topic in the neuroimaging field.

-The challenge now is to take this BOLD signal and determine via an array of analytical tools whether it contains information regarding a particular task.
+The challenge now is to take this BOLD signal described earlier and determine via an array of analytical tools whether it contains information regarding a particular task.
 In my case, the task at hand was naming a sequence of images shown in the scanner.
 The purpose was to see whether we could decode high-level information regarding these particular images directly from the recorded brain activity.
 With this mind I will address each of the stages involved in the project life cycle in the following sections.
-All code was written and ran in MATLAB.

 The first stage was to gather enough participants to put through the MRI scanner.
 Typically for these studies, 15-20 volunteers is a good number to work with.
 During selection I had to ensure that participants were suitable for fMRI (e.g. no dentures, pacemakers, metal prosthetics etc.), had no language issues (e.g. dyslexia) and were fit to take part (e.g. no serious diseases such as meningitis, not pregnant etc.).